hisarciklilar/quants_dojo/README.md

 ## Deploying the app on Heroku

 Below are the steps that need to be followed for deployment.
-See [ReadMe Appendix Deployment](./readme_assets/ReadMe_Appendix_Deployment.md) for information with screenshots.
+See [ReadMe Appendix Deployment](./readme_assets/ReadMe_Appendix_Deployment.md) for more information with screenshots.

 - Place the main code for running the app in the `run.py` file
 - Place the dependencies in the `requirements.txt` file using `pip3 freeze > requirements.txt`.